cyclus/cyclus/doc/domain_model_document/use_cases.rst

 Use Cases
 =========

-**Note, this is still very closely replicated from the FCS requirements document.**

 Cyclus seeks to support the range of studies that are of interest to an interdisciplinary user community.
 In support of these studies, it will need to provide an interface that accomodates a variety of input parameters and output